peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * `static void Write(com.upokecenter.numbers.ERational rational,
  OutputStream stream)`<br>
- Writes a rational number in CBOR format to a data stream, as though it were converted to a CBOR object via CBORObject.FromObject(ERational) and then written out.
+ Writes a rational number in CBOR format to a data stream, as though it were converted to a CBOR object via CBORObject.FromERational(ERational) and then written out.

 * `static void Write(Object objValue,